joelmoniz/DepthNets/depthnet-pytorch/README.md

 </p>

-We use the 3DFAW dataset which contains 66 3D keypoints to train DepthNet models.
-We train on 13,671 images and validate on 4,500  images.
-We extract from the valid set 75 frontal, left, and right looking faces yielding a total of 225 test images, which provides a total of 50,400 source and target pairs.
-The DepthNet variants provided here rely on only the keypoints (not the images).

-Concretely, this is the loss function we wish to minimize:
+The DepthNet variants provided here rely on only the keypoints (not the images) and minimize the following loss function:

 <!--  % RENDER WITH LATEXIT
 \Bigg\|